torlenor/torlenor.github.io/_posts/2020-11-22-machine_learning_reinforcement_learning_snake.md

 # Training of the agent

 After a bit of experimentation, we decided on a model with one hidden layer and 512 neurons.
-We were able to use a learning rate of 1-e3 thorough the whole training without running into instabilities.
+We were able to use a learning rate of $1e-3$ through the whole training without running into instabilities.
 The discount factor was set to $\gamma=0.995$.
 Usually we stopped playing an episode when the agent reached 200 steps.
 Then the episode would end without negative reward.

 We trained the model in four phases: In the first run, we used a 4x4 field and ran for 100k episodes to see if the agent is improving.
 Next we continued training on the same field size for additional 500k episodes.
 Then we switched to a larger game field of 8x8 and trained for another 500k episodes.
 In the final training phase we increased the number of maximal steps for each episode to 400 and increased the field size to 10x10.